baijuka/MS2-Project/README.md

 ### Features Left to Implement

 -   To include all countries around the world
 -   To include more different questions on various aspects and areas
 -   To include more pages about various attractions and opportunities in different countries
 -   To include travel information about each country
+-   To apply more styles and features

 ## Technologies Used